-3.10.2.1 Primary standard barometer (A)
+3.6.2.1 Primary standard barometer (A)

 There are different opinions regarding the best type of primary standard barometer (WMO, 2010c).
-Two types are outlined in the following paragraphs.

 One possible primary standard for atmospheric pressure consists of a precision dead weight tester that produces a calibrated pressure related to the precision weights used and the local gravity field.
 This type of barometer is relatively simple and does not suffer from the problem of excessive drift experienced by mercury barometers in a polluted environment.

-The primary standard barometer may well be a high-quality mercury barometer specially designed for that purpose.
-The primary standard mercury barometer must have a high vacuum, contain very pure mercury with a well-known density maintained at a constant temperature, and be located in an environment where pollution effects are prevented.
-The barometer also needs a calibrated measure (scale) and an optical read-out facility.
-These types of barometers measure absolute pressure with high absolute accuracy, while dead weight testers are gauge pressure measuring instruments.

 Considering the cost of such primary standards and the constraints on their use and maintenance, these barometers are most frequently used in high-level calibration laboratories.

-3.10.2.2 Working standard barometer (B)
+3.6.2.2 Working standard barometer (B)

 The working and reference standards, and the travelling standards used to compare barometers, should have high stability over long periods.
-These standards may be either mercury or electronic barometers.
-In the case of mercury barometers, they should have a tube with at least a 12 mm bore.
-It is also desirable that barometers be instruments in which the vacuum can be checked.
+These standards may be electronic barometers.
 They should be fully and carefully corrected for all known errors, which should have been established by two or more recent comparisons with barometers of a higher category.

-3.10.2.3 Travelling standard barometer (C)
+3.6.2.3 Travelling standard barometer (C)